sk7725/bleach/README.md

 ## Disabling
 There are two known ways of disabling the mod.
 ### Mods Menu
-The first one, is disabling the mod through the **Mods** menu in the game.
+You can try  this method by disabling the mod through the **Mods** menu in the game.
 After you've done that, you can reload the game and everything should go back to normal again after that.

 ### Mods Directory
-If you somehow can't disable the mod through the mod menu, you can delete the mod file or move it somewhere directly in the `mods` directory.
-The list below is how you get the game's `mods` directory according to your platform.
+If you somehow can't disable the mod through the mod menu, you can delete the mod file or move it somewhere else directly in the games's `mods` directory.
+The list below is how you get to the game's `mods` directory according to the platform you're in.

 * Linux: `~/.local/share/Mindustry/mods/`
 * Steam: `steam/steamapps/common/Mindustry/mods/`